mavcunha/euler/README.md

 python (python3)
 ```

+## Extending changing this script

+You're free to change and extend this script.
+Under the
+directory `test` you will find some tests to help on that
+task.

 ## Respecting Project Euler's solutions

 The project asks their users to not share beyond the first hundred